microsoft/PowerApps-Samples/cds/orgsvc/C#/AddSecurityPrincipalToQueue/README.md

 ### Setup

 1. Checks for the current version of the org.
 2. The `Queue` method creates a queue instance and set its property values.
-The returned GUIDs are stored in a variable.
+The returned Guids are stored in a variable.
-3. The `QueryExpression` rettrieves the defaulr business unit for the creation of the team and role.
+3. The `QueryExpression` retrieves the default business unit for the creation of the team and role.
 4. Creates a new example team and role required for the sample.
-5. Retreives the `prvReadQueue` and `prvAppendToQueue` priviliges.
+5. Retrieves the `prvReadQueue` and `prvAppendToQueue` privileges.
-6. The `AddPriviligeRoleRequest` method adds the `prvReadQueue` abd `prvAppendToQueue` priviliges to the example role.
+6. The `AddPriviligeRoleRequest` method adds the `prvReadQueue` abd `prvAppendToQueue` privileges to the example role.

 ### Demonstrate

 1. The `AddPrincipalToQueueRequest` method adds the team to the queue.

 ### Clean up

 1. Display an option to delete the sample data in [Setup](#setup).